 - Increasing transparency, oversight and accountability of local governments and deconcentrated service providers: LOKAL+ plans to engage a broad network of civil society organizations in municipal oversight, work with mayors to improve transparency and communication, and provide support for municipal audits.

-- A Municipal Investment Plan de-veloped in Ouanaminthe
+- Municipal Investment Plans developed and adopted in Ouanaminthe and Cap-Haïtien.

-- Equipment and software installed for tax and budget management in six municipalities
+- Equipment and software installed for tax and budget management in four municipalities.

 Budget: $19.8 million